cloudisyzy/Synthetic-Aperture-Radar-Image-Synthesis-via-Generative-Adversarial-Networks-and-Target-Features/README.md

 Note: This repository does not include the pre-trained model parameters or the MSTAR dataset used for training due to licensing and data size constraints.
 As a result, the code cannot be executed directly to reproduce the results.
 To use the models, you will need to first train them using the GAN-specific training scripts provided in each GAN's directory.

+Note: There is also a DDIM (Diffusion Implicit Model) implementation with much better results, which I will upload in the future.

 ## Acknowledgments